YananZhao0630/YananZhao0630.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
-You can find many details about me, such as my research experiences and cv.
-If you have some questions or want to contact me, you can send me an e-mail (YANAN002@e.ntu.edu.sg).
+If you have some questions or want to contact me, feel free to drop me an e-mail (YANAN002@e.ntu.edu.sg).

 About Me
 ======